philanderson888/course-notes/Cyber/Cyber/README.md

        netstat Linux

        TCP SYN packets can be sent as part of service discovery

+        TCP SYN => SENT OUT

           SYN/ACK packet returned?
-Then port is open and service is available
+Then port is open and service is available RST returned?
+Device reachable but port closed and no service available

        tcpview in SysInternals : GUI alternative to netstat

        nmap